matortheeternal/mod-picker/setup/old/Backend Setup Directions.md

 Run the mysqld service using `Win+R`.

 ### Step 6:
-Run a command window in any directory, and type "gem install rails '~> 4.2.5'".
+Run a command window in any directory, and type `gem install rails '~> 4.2.5'`.
 You'll have to wait a while for it to fully download and install all required packages.

 ### Step 7:
 Go to the mod-picker directory in the mod-picker repo, open a command window, and type `bundle install`.
 This will install all gems (dependencies) that are missing.